Moving to Spain

 Languages in Spain

-Whilst you may think Spanish is the only language spoken in Spain, you’d be right to think again.
-Whilst Spanish is the official language, it is actually known as Castilian and is spoken by over 45 million people in the country.
+Spanish is the official language of Spain.
+It is also known as Castilian and is spoken by over 45 million people in the country.

-Most other languages are based upon regions.
+Most other languages are based on regions.
 For example.
 Catalan, Galician, Valencian, Basque and Balearic are all languages of Spain.

 Spanish Food and Drink

 One dish that you simply must trying if visiting or living in Spain is their national dish, paella.
-Many claim that paella originated in Valencia where is was made with rice, rabbit, chicken and vegetables.
-However, today, it tends to contain a mix of calamari, musses, clams, prawns, scampi and varieties of fish.
+Many claim that paella originated in Valencia where it was made with rice, rabbit, chicken and vegetables.
+However, today, it tends to contain a mix of calamari, mussels, clams, prawns, scampi and varieties of fish.

 Other delicious and famous Spanish dishes include gazpacho, patatas bravas, empanadas and albondiga meatballs.